 Cathleen Benberg grew up on a farm in northwest Iowa and majored in art at Northwestern College in Orange City.
-She has lived in Philadelphia, PA, Apache, OK, Mandan, ND and moved to Sioux Falls in 1991.
+She has lived in Philadelphia, Pa., Apache, Okla., Mandan, N.D., and moved to Sioux Falls in 1991.
 A graphic designer by trade, she enjoys drawing plein air landscapes and portraits in pastel and charcoal.

 Steve Beaubien, a fine art painter in oils, was born and raised in northwest Iowa, relocated in the mid-1990’s and today is making his home in Sioux Falls, SD.
 Throughout his developing career as an artist, many friends, teachers and other artists have influenced his artwork.

-The show, which opens on January 6 and closes April 26, is free and open to the public.
-A gallery reception with an artist talk by both Cathleen Benberg and Steve Beaubien will be held January 22, 2014, from 4:00-6:00 p.m.
+The show, which opened on January 6 and closes April 26, is free and open to the public.
+A gallery reception with an artist talk by both Cathleen Benberg and Steve Beaubien was held Wednesday, Jan.
+22, from 4-6 p.m.